timschott/timschott.github.io/projects/sbotus.md

 <img src="/images/powerful_rhetorical_device.png" alt="palette cleanser">
 "Speech is a powerful rhetorical device."

 During my time at UVa, I worked as a Research Assistant at [IATH](https://iath.virginia.edu).
 I used R and Python to analyze Supreme Court opinions.
 Our group's goal was identifying similarites and differences in the tone and composition of opinions regarding "free speech" across the 20th century.
-To name just a few of our group's intiatives, we tracked intertextuality by creating a database of shared quotations, performed parts of speech analysis (focusing on gerunds, such as "protesting," in particular) and generated a [search interface](http://freespeech.iath.virginia.edu/FOS_searchKey.html) to make sense of the cases.
+To name just a few of our group's initiatives, we tracked intertextuality by creating a database of shared quotations, performed parts of speech analysis (focusing on gerunds, such as "protesting," in particular) and generated a [search interface](http://freespeech.iath.virginia.edu/FOS_searchKey.html) to make sense of the cases.

 ### Corpus Description and Text Cleaning